Summer Sessions 2022

 Questions?
 Email email@example.com.

 Absences for Summer Session Courses

-Additionally, it is important to note that the last day to drop any course for a refund without incurring a Withdrawal (W) on your transcript is the Friday of the first week of classes.
+Additionally, it is important to note that the last day to drop any course for a refund and without incurring a Withdrawal (W) on your transcript is the Friday of the first week of classes.
 If you miss the first classes of the session, you may not be able to make an informed decision about whether you plan to stay in the course.
 After the first Friday of the summer term, there will be no refunds on courses, and any course withdrawal will result in a W on your transcript.
-This is why we strongly advise you not to enroll in any courses if you know you will be missing class(es).
+This is why we strongly advise you not to enroll in any course for which you know you will be missing class(es).